how much are selling closing costs in north carolina?

 Document Preparation

-In North Carolina, it’s advisable to have an attorney prepare the deed transferring the property to the buyer, along with other necessary seller documents for tax purposes.
-Typically, seller document preparation costs range from $300 to $500, depending on the number of sellers involved.
-However, preparing documents for an estate, heirs, or a trust may incur higher expenses.
+In North Carolina, it’s recommended to hire an attorney to prepare the deed and other essential seller documents for the property transfer and tax purposes.
+Seller document preparation fees usually range from $300 to $500, depending on the number of sellers.
+Costs may be higher when dealing with estates, heirs, or trusts.

 Using the example above, here is a full breakdown of all potential closing costs when selling with a real estate agent.
 In this example, let’s say the homeowner still owed $200,000 on their existing mortgage: